hurenjun/EmbeddingAnomalyDetection/README.md

 ## external library
 We use the METIS library for graph partitioning.

-The deployment of METIS for MS Visual Studio in x64 platform is as follows:
+The deployment of METIS for MS Visual Studio in x64 platform under Release mode is as follows:

 1. Open project Property Page;